OctopusDeploy/docs/docs/shared-content/upgrade/upgrade-testing-upgraded-instance.include.md

 ### Testing the upgraded instance

-It is up to you on the level of testing you wish to perform on your upgraded instance.
+It is up to you to decide on the level of testing you wish to perform on your upgraded instance.
 At a bare minimum, you should:

 - Do test deployments on projects representative of your instance.
 For example, if you have IIS deployments, do some IIS deployments.
 If you have Java deployments, do some Java deployments.
 - Check previous deployments, ensure all the logs and artifacts appear.